lzutao/ibus-unikey/README.md

 git clone https://github.com/lzutao/ibus-unikey.git
 cd ibus-unikey
 mkdir build && cd build
-../autogen.sh --with-gtk-version=2 # defaul gtk version is 2, you can omit this option
+../autogen.sh --with-gtk-version=2 # default gtk version is 2, you can omit this option
 make # to build
 sudo make install # to install
 ```

-**Note**: Above commands will install `ibus-unikey` in defaul localtion `/usr/local/`.
+**Note**: Above commands will install `ibus-unikey` in default localtion `/usr/local/`.
 If you want to change that, use `--prefix=<dir_to_install>` option in `../autogen.sh` like `../autogen.sh --prefix=/home/user/local`

 ### TODO